-During the 2021-2022 academic year, BTC offered crime prevention and security awareness training and programs.
+During the 2022-2023 academic year, BTC offered crime prevention and security awareness training and programs.
 Topics such as personal safety, emergency preparedness, drug and alcohol abuse awareness and sexual assault prevention are some examples of programs offered during the prior academic year.

-All crime prevention and security awareness programs encourage students and employees to be responsible for their own security and the security of others.
-Participants in these programs are asked to be alert, security-conscious and involved and advised to call Campus Safety Security to report suspicious behavior.
+Students and employees should call Campus Safety and Security to report suspicious behavior.
 For additional questions regarding crime prevention, contact the Office of Safety and Security at (608) 757-7617.